eraysirdas/EraySirdas/README.md

 - 🔭 I’m currently working on **backend with Java**

-- 🌱 I’m currently learning **development Mobile Application with Kotlin**
+- 🌱 I’m currently learning **development Mobile Application with Java**

 - 📫 How to reach me **eraysirdas@gmail.com**